nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-information_source: It is a known issue that Outlook for Windows do not have "Commas to Separate Multiple Email Recipients" feature turned on.
+:information_source: It is a known issue that Outlook for Windows do not have "Commas to Separate Multiple Email Recipients" feature turned on.
 Follow the guide here to enable
 it: <https://www.lifewire.com/commas-to-separate-email-recipients-1173680>